pingevt/iiif_media_source/README.md

 Submodule: Focalpoint
 - [x] Add in widget to define a focal point of the image.
-- [ ] Thirdparty settings or something so we can combine everything into 1 form element.
+- [x] Thirdparty settings or something so we can combine everything into 1 form element.

 Submodule: Crop
 - [x] Add in widget to define a crop for the image.
-- [ ] Thirdparty settings or something so we can combine everything into 1 form element.
+- [x] Thirdparty settings or something so we can combine everything into 1 form element.

 Tests:
+- Unit Tests
+  - [ ] Need to test and finish Dimension in `IiifImageUrlParams`
+- Functional Tests
--
+- Browser Tests